Michael Ernst's research interests

 A test is indepent if its result does not depend on what other tests have been run.
 Test prioritizaton and selection assume test independence.
 We show that both human-written and automatically-generated test suites violate the standard test independence assumption.

-Defects4J: A Database of existing faults to enable controlled testing studies for Java programs (ISSTA 2014, Proceedings of the 2014 International Symposium on Software Testing and Analysis, 2014)
+Defects4J: A database of existing faults to enable controlled testing studies for Java programs (ISSTA 2014, Proceedings of the 2014 International Symposium on Software Testing and Analysis, 2014)

 Defects4J is a database of real bugs from open source programs.
 Each bug is isolated and reproducible.
 This database enables researchers to evaluate their techniques on real-world bugs.